pomerium/pomerium/docs/enterprise/concepts.md

 Policies can be applied to [Routes](#routes) directly, or enforced within a [Namespace](#namespaces).
 Policies allow operators to add authorization and access control to a single, or collection of routes.

-To learn more about how to create Policies in Pomerium Enterprise Console, see [Reference: Policies].
+To learn more about how to create Policies in Pomerium Enterprise, see [Reference: Policies].

 ## Access control